tideflow-io/tideflow-docs/docs/getstarted-introduction.md

 ---
 id: getstarted-introduction
-title: Introduction
+title: Overview
 sidebar_label: Introduction
 ---

+This is the docummentation for Tideflow.
+An open source GPL-3 licensed node-based automation software.

+Here you find all documentation.
+From setup to how to use it.

+Tideflow is a work-in-progress.
+All contributions are wellcome.

+## What is Tideflow?

-Using Tideflow, you can design, automate and monitor your workflows in realtime.
+Tideflow is a workflow automation webtool.
+It let's you design, automate and monitor your workflows in realtime.

-Tideflow integrates with GitHub, Bitbucket, RSS channels and many others.
-Including its own agent.
-And its open source!

-In this website, you will find all documentation to start using it, and to contribute to the project.

 <img src="/img/D43dLHRXsAIwXDs.jpg"
   style="border:1px solid gray;" />